riapi/riapi/url-rewriting.md

 Resizing pictures costs cpu and memory so caching the result becomes important for scalling the application.

-With a reverse proxy like akamai, varnish, or nginx you can send headers from scripts and force serving cache, but for many little applications this configuration can be hard to deploy.
+With a reverse proxy like akamai, varnish, or nginx you can send headers from scripts and force serving cache, but for many little applications this kind of configuration can be hard to deploy and maintain.

-A common trick is to use the 404 fallback over a picture to generate the missing ressource for the first time, and serve it from the file system after.
+A common trick is to use the 404 fallback over a picture to generate the missing ressource for the first time, and after serve it directly with the server from the file system.

 ## The scope of this specification